How to get better erections

 If the answer to any of the above is ‘not really’, you’re not alone.
 If you fall into the 40 to 70-year-old section of the male UK population, 50% of your peers will have experienced some kinds of erectile problem.
 But whatever your age, most men will experience some kind of erectile dysfunction (ED) in their lifetime.

-To borrow a phrase from artist Mark Storor, “the penis is the barometer of the head and heart“.
-Erectile function (or dysfunction) can be an indicator of the your physical and mental health.
+Erectile dysfunction is simply the inability to get or maintain an erection long enough to have penetrative sex.
+It can be caused by physical and psychological factors.
 And since physical causes account for 8 out of 10 of all erectile dysfunction cases, it’s worth understanding you erection’s health.